tom-craven/beaver-ledger/README.md

 # beaver-ledger
-A program to tag data with ledger metadata and provide a mechanism for identifying bata loss
+A program to tag migration data with ledger metadata and provide a mechanism for identifying data loss.